burdenless/hubot-development/README.md

-# hubot-development
+# Hubot Development

-Hubot env for developing scripts
+Hubot env for developing scripts.
+Sometimes you just need an ephermal bot to practice with before utilizing on production Hubot